 SA1 answer: In Rel-18 TS 22.261 clause 6.40, there are two relevant requirements as below.

-SA1 understands the QoS change notification with anticipated time and predictive time can fulfill the “in-advance time” of 5GAA’s requirement (i.e. give the application sufficient time to implement the application reaction before the QoS change happens).
+SA1 understands the QoS change notification with anticipated time and predictive time can fulfill the “in-advance time” of 5GAA’s requirement already (i.e. give the application sufficient time to implement the application reaction before the QoS change happens).

 - Based on operator policy, the 5G system shall be able to provide an indication about a planned change of bitrate, latency, or reliability for a QoS flow to an authorized 3rd party so that the 3rd party AI/ML application is able to adjust the application layer behaviour if time allows.
 The indication shall provide the anticipated time and location of the change, as well as the target QoS parameters